Celtic Name: Fearn (f-yarn)

 Key words: Balance between masculine and feminine energies, breath, divination, guidance, healing, ideas, leadership, new beginnings, power, prophecy, spiritual protection, strength, strength in a dispute or battle, sunrise, words

-Spellworkings: blocking unwanted forces, bravery, charm, concealment, divination, healing, leadership,
+Spellworkings: blocking unwanted forces, bravery, charm, concealment, divination, healing, leadership, masculinity, protection, spirituality

 Actions: Listen to messages from totem animals, guardian spirits and allies.
 Reconnect to ancestors and spiritual lineage.
 Have alertness to synchronicities in daily life.
 Record dreams.
 Do divination readings.
 Develop inner sense of authority.
 Trust your feelings.
 Create a balanced life.